 For just the price of a metro ticket, visitors can see beautiful works of art within the metro stations of Naples.
 Each station is uniquely designed, and the variety is amazing.
 Above ground, be sure to chow down on a Neapolitan pizza.
 Naples is the birthplace of pizza after all, so there’s no better place to enjoy one of Italy’s most famous dishes.

-Discover member-submitted recommendations on the best activities, dining, and nightlife in Naples, Italy and all over the world.Verify My Account
+Discover member-submitted recommendations on the best activities, dining, and nightlife in Naples and all over the world.Verify My Account